Eating in Bora Bora is known to be expensive, and yes, the imported foods can be pricier than back in your own country.

 If your resort is on a motu, getting to Bora Bora restaurants, cafes, or mini-marts includes a boat ride across the lagoon (plus a bus or a van ride for some).
 You won't want to be doing it every day.

-Resorts within walking distance to a variety of Bora Bora restaurants and cafes are the Sofitel Marara, Intercontinental Le Moana, and the Maitai Hotel.
+Hotels within walking distance to a variety of Bora Bora restaurants and cafes are the Royal Bora Bora, Intercontinental Le Moana, and the Maitai Hotel.
+However be aware that you may not have the full Bora Bora experience you've seen in postcards if you don't get out to a motu resort.

 The Bora Bora restaurants are located on the main island of Bora Bora.
 Most offer free transport from your resort or shuttle boat dock.
 Some have an island ambiance that's fun to experience, and if you're staying at a motu resort you have a moonlight boat ride back.
 One of the most popular Bora Bora restaurants only has 7 tables.
 To eat there it's wise to book ahead.
-We also enjoy lunching at the Bora Bora Yacht Club.
+We also enjoy lunching at Bora Bora Bora Beach Club, Restaurant St James, Les Délices and Bora Bora Yacht Club.

 There's cheaper eating in Bora Bora (for breakfast, lunch, or dinner) at the interesting Bora Bora cafes sprinkled around the main island between Vaitape Village and Matira Beach.